ST. FRANCIS AREA SCHOOLS (ISD15) AMERICAN INDIAN EDUCATION PROGRAM

 The AIEPAC shall meet once a month during the school year, as allows or is necessary.
 The date and time of regular meetings will be decided by a majority vote.

 Agenda items can be submitted to the Chairperson up to five (5) days prior to the scheduled meeting.
 All meetings will be open to the public.
 American Indian parents are welcome at every meeting and are able to discuss agenda items.
 The last 15 minutes of every meeting will be used for any issue that arises during the meeting or was not submitted to the agenda.

 AMENDING THE BYLAWS

 The bylaws can be amended only at regular meetings by a majority vote of the members of the AIEPAC in attendance.
 All amendments must carry out the purpose and objectives of the AIEPAC and conform to the rules and regulations of the statute.

-These bylaws shall be declared adopted by the American Indian Education Parent Advisory Committee when passed by majority vote of the full membership at a regular AIEPAC meeting.
+These bylaws shall be declared adopted by the American Indian Education Parent Advisory Committee when passed by majority vote of the members of the AIEPAC in attendance.